-Hot, sticky ribs always provide a real treat.
-In this barbecue ribs recipe, Josh Eggleton marinates the pork ribs using soy sauce, ketchup and black treacle among other ingredients and then lets the ribs cook on the barbecue - a truly appetising prospect
+Hot, sticky ribs are always a real treat and this is a recipe that delivers.
+In this barbecue ribs recipe, Josh Eggleton marinates the pork ribs using soy sauce, ketchup and black treacle among other ingredients and then lets the ribs cook on the barbecue - a truly appetising prospect.

 Ingredients